Urological Conditions Treated | Kidney, Prostate & Urinary Specialist London — dsri.co.uk

-I assess and treat a wide range of urological conditions affecting the kidneys, prostate and urinary tract.
-Many symptoms—such as blood in the urine, an elevated PSA level, or urinary difficulties—require specialist evaluation to determine the cause and whether treatment is needed.
+I assess and treat a wide range of urological conditions affecting the kidneys, prostate, and urinary tract.
+Many symptoms — such as blood in the urine, an elevated PSA level, or urinary difficulties — require specialist evaluation to determine the cause and whether treatment is needed.

-My practice focuses particularly on prostate and kidney cancer, minimally invasive robotic surgery and the investigation of urological cancer and urinary conditions.
-Each patient receives an individual assessment with clear guidance on investigations, treatment options and expected recovery.
+My practice focuses particularly on prostate and kidney cancer, minimally invasive robotic surgery, and the investigation of urological cancer and urinary conditions.
+Each patient receives an individual assessment with clear guidance on investigations, treatment options, and expected recovery.
+Consultations are available for both new diagnoses and second opinions.

-Conditions I Treat
+Conditions I treat

 I manage a broad range of urological conditions, with particular expertise in robotic and minimally invasive surgery.
 Select a condition below to learn more about symptoms, investigation, and treatment options.

-• Important: Blood in urine should always be investigated promptly.
+Important: Blood in urine should always be investigated promptly.
 Although it is often caused by benign conditions, it can be an early sign of bladder or kidney cancer.
 A specialist assessment allows causes to be identified and excluded quickly.
 If you have noticed blood in your urine, do not wait — book an appointment or contact us today.

 I offer a structured, guideline-based haematuria clinic including urine tests, imaging, and flexible cystoscopy to investigate the bladder and upper urinary tract.